EchoJulia/EchoJulia.jl/README.md

 ## Low level API

-Although `loadraw` is convenient for exploratory data analysis, we sometimes need access to the underlying EK60 datagrams, for example, to access the survey name or NMEA data.
+Although `load` is convenient for exploratory data analysis, we sometimes need access to the underlying EK60 datagrams, for example, to access the survey name or NMEA data.